WHY INTEGRATE TREES IN AGRICULTURE?

 Material : Fibre, timber, energy

-Trees regulate ecosystems and natural cycles which are hugely important for agricultural production.
+Trees regulate ecosystems and natural cycles which are hugely important for agricultural production and for the planet.

 Local climate : protection both from extreme heat, frost and wind